trinv1/EchoChamber/README.md

 # EchoChamber

-EchoChamber investigates how personalised social-media feeds evolve over time.
-It collects posts from Reddit and Twitter via capturing images from home feeds and extracting text from the image.
-Sentiment analysis is then applied using the GPT API, and emotional trends are visualised over time using Streamlit dashboards.
+EchoChamber investigates how a personalised social-media feed evolves over time.
+It collects posts from Twitter (X) via capturing images from the recommendation feed and extracting text from the image.
+Sentiment analysis is then applied using the OpenAI API, and emotional trends are visualised over time using Streamlit dashboards.

 This fully automated pipeline runs on a weekly schedule — capturing, processing, analysing, and visualising data with minimal manual input.